 If you like these pillowcases, we have lots of great variations.
+Check out our entire category.
 Pillowcases are so easy; it’s quick and fun to make special ones for all kinds of special occasions.
-I’ve listed a few favorites below; for even more, browse our Project Index.

-- Quarter Inch Seam foot (option for topstitching – a standard foot on the MC9900)
+- Quarter Inch Seam foot; optional for topstitching

 Fabric and Other Supplies

 NOTE: The amount needed is shown as a range because the minimum you need is one yard, but if you have a strong directional motif, you’ll want to add ¼ to ⅓ yard extra to allow for a good fussy cut.
-We used just 1 yard of the Sky Sail and 1⅓ yards of the Story Time.
+For example, on our samples, we used just 1 yard of the Sky Sail and 1⅓ yards of the Story Time.

 NOTE: If you want to add ribbon to both sides of the pillowcase, get double the amount or 4 yards per case.

 - Contrasting thread for the decorative stitching on the ribbon